 This section contains information for using the ADC module in applications.
-The ADC has been designed for integration into a microcontroller used in embedded control applications requiring an A/D converter.
+The ADC has been designed to be integrated into a microcontroller for use in embedded control applications requiring an A/D converter.

 9.6.1 External Pins and Routing